sofa-framework/doc/plugins/usual-plugins/softrobots/surfacepressureconstraint.md

 <!-- generate_doc -->
 # SurfacePressureConstraint

-This component constrains a model by applying pressure on surfaces (for exemple cavities)
+This component constrains a model by applying pressure on surfaces (for example cavities)

 ## Vec3d